Fujifilm X-T10 vs Olympus XZ-1

 It is notable that the X-T10 has a microphone port, which is missing on the XZ-1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T10 and the XZ-1 have been discontinued, but can regularly be found used on eBay.
+Both the X-T10 and the XZ-1 have been discontinued, but can regularly be found used on ebay.
 The XZ-1 was replaced by the Olympus XZ-2, while the X-T10 was followed by the Fujifilm X-T20.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X-T10 and XZ-1 can be found, respectively, in the Fujifilm X-T10 Manual (free pdf) or the online Olympus XZ-1 Manual.

 So how do things add up?
 Is the Fujifilm X-T10 better than the Olympus XZ-1 or vice versa?
 The listing below highlights the relative strengths of the two models.